 When to start acupuncture and how many sessions may be of benefit?

 The evidence indicates that if you are going to use acupuncture it may be advisable for to have it before and during the stimulation phase of the IVF cycle.
-It is useful for women to consider acupuncture treatment in the menstrual cycles before their IVF cycle, or before a frozen embryo transfer cycle to improve the uterine lining.
+It is useful for women to consider acupuncture treatment in the menstrual cycles before their IVF cycle, or before a frozen embryo transfer cycle during which time attention is paid to the uterine lining amongst other things.

 Also……..according to the research, dose matters.